particle-iot/docs/src/content/en/photon/examples.md

 Annotated examples
 =======

-Here you will find a bunch of examples to get you started with your new Particle Device!
+Here you will find a bunch of examples to get you started with your new Photon!

 Blink an LED
 ===